Oamk produced a nice promo video (I’m also briefly in it!) on their prized lab studies: Welcome to the “Future of learning” 🙂

 Here is some statistics of visitors and views on this blog since I started it in 2015.
-I’m not actively writing or updating the blog anymore as my vocational teacher studies ended in 2016, but some visitors have taken a peak on the blog also during 2017 from around the world:
+I’m not actively writing or updating the blog anymore as my vocational teacher studies ended in 2016, but some visitors have taken a peek on the blog also during 2017 from around the world:

 Thank you for visiting!
 Now I welcome you to visit my English Philology blog!